 How many cards can the EDGE AirTag wallet actually hold?

 EDGE rates it at 12-14 cards.
-In practice, 8-10 cards is the comfort zone.
+Realistically, 8-10 cards is the comfortable capacity.
 Past 10, the pop-up mechanism struggles and individual cards are harder to pull out.
 If you carry more than 10 cards daily, consider a larger bifold instead.

 Will the AirTag fall out of the wallet?

-In my two months of testing, the AirTag stayed in place.
-The pocket is snug enough to hold it during normal use.
-Some customer reviews mention the AirTag slipping out over time as the leather stretches, so keep an eye on fit after several months of use.
+The pocket is snug enough to hold the AirTag in place during normal use.
+Some customer reviews mention the AirTag slipping out over time as the leather stretches, so keep an eye on fit once the wallet has been broken in.

 Can I track the EDGE wallet if it's stolen?